 Once used solely by bodybuilders, Protein Powder has become a dietary staple for anyone who’s even remotely interested in fitness.

-Right from boomers whose daily fitness routine involves a walk around the neighborhood, to Instagram addicted Calisthenics pros, everyone’s downing protein shakes.
+Right from boomers whose daily fitness routine involves a walk around the neighborhood, to Instagram addicted Calisthenics pros, everyone’s downing meal replacement & protein shakes.

 To be fair, a protein shake is the easiest way to consume 20-24 grams of protein.